-Whether you live in another state or around the corner, sending your student to college is not an easy thing.
-Your student may still have some growing up to do in order to become a fully functioning adult.
-While you can’t go to college with your student, you can stay informed, be supportive, and know that WCU provides many resources to support successful student development.
+Whether you live in another state or around the corner, sending your student to college is never easy.
+While you can’t go to college with your student, you can stay informed, be supportive, and know that WCU provides the resources necessary to support successful student development.

 FERPA - The Family Educational Rights and Privacy Act (FERPA) is legislation that provides privacy protection for students’ academic record information.
 A student’s information may only be accessed by professionals with a “need to know” and anyone that a student grants permission to.
 This means that your child will need to specifically grant you permission to access her/his grades and other university records.